 Also of interest is that Palm Bay has more people living here who work in computers and math than 95% of the places in the US.

 Palm Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Palm Bay is a very ethnically-diverse city.
+Palm Bay is an extremely ethnically-diverse city.
 The people who call Palm Bay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palm Bay residents report their race to be White, followed by Black or African-American.
 Palm Bay also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.68% of the city’s residents.
-Important ancestries of people in Palm Bay include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 14.85% of the city’s residents.
+Important ancestries of people in Palm Bay include Irish, English, Italian, and Jamaican.